 Generating a complex 3-D grid often involves creating equally complex mesh topology to ensure that zones connect properly, especially if your grids are multi-block structured hexahedra.
 When components are not aligned with the X, Y, or Z planes you often have to draw curves, for example, with nothing but your eyeball as a guide.
 This is where the Drawing Guide (in the Preferences menu, Figure 10) comes in handy.
 Using it you can create an array of screen-aligned horizontal and vertical lines (with density, color, and transparency that control) that provide a “graph paper” type effect that aids your drawing.

 So even if you are not generating overset grids, Pointwise Version 17.3 has many new tools to speed along your meshing work.
-To try it for yourself on your grids, request a free trial license today.
+To try it for yourself on your grids, request a demo license today.